 I have been a Team Leader for 2 years and wanted to further my skills by becoming a staff governor to help Norcot retain its excellent reputation for successful and happy, friendly children.
 I am an energetic and enthusiastic person with a mature and responsible approach to any task I undertake, or situation I am presented with.
 I will work with the governing body by representing all staff and bring their viewpoint and perspective to discussion and debate.
 I am particularly keen to ensure that all children can fulfill their full potential whatever their background, special educatinal needs and disabilities.
 I am committed and have a willingness to learn, as well as the inquisitiveness to question and analyse.

-My daughter attends Waterside and, having children’s best interests at heart, I wanted to express this productively and so I put myself forward to be a parent governor.
+My son attends Waterside and, having children’s best interests at heart, I wanted to express this productively and so I put myself forward to be a parent governor.

 I would like to act as a friend to the Centre, challenging it and offering my viewpoint where I see necessary but always supporting the governing body and staff at Norcot.
 I think this is also a rare opportunity to contribute towards her own learning and educational experiences.

 Hannah Blanchard - Staff Governor

 I have worked in Norcot Early Years Centre for over 5 years and have worked across the Centre.
 I started as an Early Years Practitioner and I have progressed to be a full-time Team Leader.
 I applied to be a governor as I would like to be more involved in the Centre and to gain a better understanding of the management structure.